skip-mev/block-sdk/lanes/base/README.md

     anteHandler := sdk.ChainAnteDecorators(anteDecorators...)

-    // Set the lane ante handlers on the lanes. for _, lane := range lanes {
+    // Set the lane ante handlers on the lanes.
+    //
+    // NOTE: This step is very important.
+Without the antehandlers, lanes will not
+    // be able to verify transactions.
+    for _, lane := range lanes {
         lane.SetAnteHandler(anteHandler)
     }